vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/database-migrations.md

     -   Create a `tracker` user in the database that has access to the databases.

-## Create Migrations
+## Create migrations

-1. Create a file called `V1__initial_schema.sql` in `databases/tracker/migrations/` with the following
+1. Create a file called `V1__initial_schema.sql` in `databases/tracker/migrations/` with content from the following
-    content:
+    command:

     ```bash
     git show migration-solution:databases/tracker/migrations/V1__initial_schema.sql